gravitational/careers/challenges/support/challenge.md

 * nginx
 * etcd
-* docker
-* ipvs

 As this is meant to test the way we normally work, you may use any resource you would normally use when troubleshooting a system; for example, using Google as a reference is normal and expected.

 ## Pitfalls and Gotchas

-Some of the challenges exercise some of the hardest problems we've seen in the wild, so it's common to get stuck on one problem.
-If you find that you're not making progress on an issue, it's fine to move on, skip a problem, and come back to it later.

 While this is a simulated environment, you should treat the challenge as troubleshooting a live customer or production system.